 This Literature/Philosophy course is taught by Dr. Anthony Cirilla, and will run from April 12 through June 18.
-The syllabus will be available here shortly.
+The syllabus is available here.

 Today Coleridge is mostly known as a writer of the sensitive conversation poems and the fantastic “Rime of the Ancient Mariner,” but the greater part of his writing was philosophical and theological in nature.
 We see the influence of Coleridge’s Christian Romanticism for example, in C.S.
 Lewis when he uses the term in Pilgrim’s Regress and in his defense of objective beauty in The Abolition of Man.
 From the Church of England to Socinian heresy and back to orthodox Anglicanism, Coleridge’s intellectual journey in the Biographia Literaria shows a mind voracious for deep philosophical reflection married to profound poetic experience, wedded together in the mysteries of Christianity itself.